jironghuang/I-m-choosing-a-hdb-flat-/README.md

 # I'm choosing a hdb flat!
 I've decided to use a slightly more rigorous approach to choose my BTO flat.

-First,I scraped the data from hdb website (saved all https web pages into a folder).
+First, I scraped the data from hdb website (saved all https web pages into a folder).
 Then, I cleaned the data into a structured long format.
 Lastly I construct a model by assigning a weight of 0 to 5 for important factors and 0 to 3 for not so important ones.
 Here're all the factors that I consider.

 - Is there afternoon sun
 - Is it near main road